chaosvolt/cdda-arcana-mod/GAME_BALANCE.md

 The way their stats scale up is considered the baseline the other two types of spell are compared to, with reasonable minimum minimum stats that grow to double when leveled to maximum.
 All Magic Signs have a maximum spell level of 10, in between Arcane Blessings and Sanguine Marks.

 One complication to consider: Stamina is a very short-term resource, recovering far faster than mana or HP.
 Because of this, casting Magic Signs also inflicts a secondary cost on the user.
-Magic Sign Exertion is a status effect that gradually increases fatigue, at a rate of 1 every 250 seconds (slowed down to 1 every 500 seconds if under certain other status effects).
+Magic Sign Exertion is a status effect that steadily increases fatigue, at a rate of 1 every 25 seconds.

-Magic Signs give out this status effect for a number of seconds exactly equaling its current stamina cost.
-To summarize the math on that, because 1 fatigue is assumed to equal 5 mana, the net effect is that casting Magic Signs also costs 20% of its energy cost in fatigue, in terms of how much mana both resource costs equate to.
+Magic Signs give out this status effect for a number of seconds exactly equaling 10% its current stamina cost.
+It can also be seen as a number of seconds equaling how much mana that amount of stamina is worth, if 10 stamina is assumed to equal 1 mana.
+Because 1 fatigue is assumed to equal 5 mana, the net effect is that casting Magic Signs also costs 20% of its energy cost in fatigue, in terms of how much mana both resource costs equate to.

 ### Arcane Blessings